tadeas223/3DGameOfLife/README.md

 ![rule1.png](images%2Frule1.png)
 ![rule2.png](images%2Frule2.png)

-The rule can be only have 4 digits.
+The rule can only have 4 digits.
 So the maximum rule can be R=(9999).
 Even though rules higher than R=(9999) could lead to an interesting result, but I was to lazy to implement that.

 ## Exiting the game
 You can exit the game by clicking the exit button from settings or ALT+F4